lsteuernagel/HYPOMAP/README.md

 # Data

-The Seurat objects used in this pipeline are available from : TBD
+The Seurat objects (+anndata objects) used in this pipeline are deposited at University of Cambridge’s Apollo Repository [https://doi.org/10.17863/CAM.111988](https://doi.org/10.17863/CAM.111988).
+Newly generated raw human snRNA-seq read data ('Tadross') are deposited at the European Genome-Phenome Archive [https://ega-archive.org/](https://ega-archive.org/) under accession numbers EGAD50000000997.

+The HYPOMAP snRNA-seq data is also available in an interactive [cellxgene viewer](https://cellxgene.cziscience.com/collections/d0941303-7ce3-4422-9249-cf31eb98c480).

 # Structure